 For floor lamps, the height of the shade should be between 30-50% of the height of the base.
 For example, if your base is 153cm tall, the shade should be between 46cm and 76cm.

 The width of your shade should be at least double the width of the widest part of your base.
 For example, if the widest part of your base is 20cm, the shade width should be at least 40cm.
 Don’t make it too wide else it can become unstable.
 In general, the width of the bottom of the shade should not be greater than the height of the lamp base and the width of the shade should be at least 1.3cm wider on each side than the widest part of your base.

 It is recommended to try and match your shade with the style and shape of your base.
 For example, a square base looks best with a square shade and a round base with a round shade.
-Lampelier are currently only making drum shades however we do plan to introduce more styles in the future.
+Lampelier currently only make drum shades from our ring stock.
+We can remake an existing shade by re-using the existing rings.

 You need to consider what you will use your lamp for.
 If it will be used for reading under, you need to ensure the colours and fabrics you chose are lighter so they will shed enough light.
 If you are creating some mood lighting, then you can go with darker colours and thicker fabrics.
 Darker colours also produce more direct up and down lighting which create a more dramatic effect when turned on and can be used to highlight objects and paintings.

 You can of course, also use your shade as a pendant light.

 This is the fun part - chosing some fabulous fabrics, trims and cords and making your bespoke lampshade.
 At lampelier, we like our shades to be vibrant and fun.